-- four topics (system fundamentals; computer organization; networks; and computational thinking, problem-solving and programming) - one option (chosen from databases; modelling and simulation; web science; or object-oriented programming) - one piece of internally assessed work, which includes a computational solution.
-The HL course has three additional elements: - three further topics (abstract data structures; resource management; control) - · additional and more demanding content for the option selected - an additional externally assessed component based on a pre-seen case study of an organization or scenario; this requires students to research various aspects of the subject-which may include new technical concepts and additional subject content-in greater depth.
+- four topics (system fundamentals; computer organization; networks; and computational thinking, problem- solving and programming) - one option (chosen from databases; modelling and simulation; web science; or object-oriented programming) - one piece of internally assessed work, which includes a computational solution.
+The HL course has three additional elements:

+- three further topics (abstract data structures; resource management; control) - · additional and more demanding content for the option selected - an additional externally assessed component based on a pre-seen case study of an organization or scenario; this requires students to research various aspects of the subject-which may include new technical concepts and additional subject content-in greater depth.
-Internal

-Assessment objective SL Paper 1 Paper 2 assessment Overall

-1. Demonstrating knowledge and understanding 24 13 9 46

-2. Applying and using 13 7 8 28

-3. Constructing, analyzing, evaluating and formulating 8 5 4 17

-4. Using skills n/a n/a 9 9

-Component weighting 45% 25% 30% 100%
+Assessment objective SL Paper 1 Paper 2 Internal assessmen Overall 1.
+Demonstrating knowledge and understanding 24 13 9 46 2.
+Applying and using 13 7 8 28 3.
+Constructing, analyzing, evaluating and formulating 8 5 4 17 4.
+Using skills n/a n/a 9 9 Component weighting 45% 25% 30% 100%

-Accessment chicative UI Daman 1 Damas 2 Damar 2 Internal Overall

-Assessment objective HL Paper 1 Paper 2 Paper 3 assessment Overan

-1. Demonstrating knowledge and

-understanding 21 10 9 6 46

-2. Applying and using 12 6 7 5 30

-3. Constructing, analyzing,

-evaluating and formulating 7 4 4 3 18

-4. Using skills n/a n/a n/a 6 6

-Component weighting 40% 20% 20% 20% 100%
+Assessment objective HL Paper 1 Paper 2 Paper 3 Internal assessmen Overall 1.
+Demonstrating knowledge and understanding 21 10 9 6 46 2.
+Applying and using 12 6 7 5 30 3.
+Constructing, analyzing, evaluating and formulating 7 4 4 3 18 4.
+Using skills n/a n/a n/a 6 6 Component weighting 40% 20% 20% 20% 100%